-Net Metering and RPS - How Does Your Utility Credit You For Your Solar Production?
+Net Metering and Renewable Portfolio Standards - How Does Your Utility Credit You For Your Solar Production?

 As solar energy continues to grow in popularity, many homeowners are looking for ways to offset their energy costs and reduce their carbon footprint.
 One popular option is net metering, a program offered by many utilities that allows homeowners to earn credits for the excess solar energy they produce.

 Net metering is a billing arrangement between homeowners who generate their own electricity, typically through solar panels, and their utility company.
 Under net metering, excess electricity generated by solar panels is sent back to the grid, and the homeowner earns credits on their electricity bill for the amount of electricity produced.